BRAG Long Put Strategy

 Frequently asked questions

-A long put on BRAG is the long put strategy applied to BRAG (stock).
+- A long put on BRAG is the long put strategy applied to BRAG (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With BRAG stock trading near $1.58, the strikes shown on this page are snapped to the nearest listed BRAG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BRAG stock at $1.53 on the most recent close, the strikes shown on this page are snapped to the nearest listed BRAG chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the BRAG long put priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the BRAG long put priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current BRAG market-implied 1-standard-deviation expected move is approximately 6.14%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The BRAG market-implied 1-standard-deviation expected move in the same options snapshot is approximately 6.88%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.